EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Branding and templates.md

 Perform this lab on WIN1.

-1. If you skipped Lab [Get started with SharePoint administration](/Instructions/Labs/Get-started-with-SharePoint-administration.md), in **PowerShell** or **Windows PowerShell**, execute **C:\LabResources\Solutions\Start-SharePointAndTeamsConfiguration.ps1**.
+1. If you skipped lab [Get started with SharePoint administration](/Instructions/Labs/Get-started-with-SharePoint-administration.md), in **PowerShell** or **Windows PowerShell**, execute **C:\LabResources\Solutions\Start-SharePointAndTeamsConfiguration.ps1**.
+If you are asked to sign in, use the global administrator credentials of your tenant.
+1. If you skipped lab [Site administration](./Site-administration.md), execute **C:\LabResources\Solutions\New-Sites.ps1**.
 If you are asked to sign in, use the global administrator credentials of your tenant.
 2. Open the Microsoft 365 Admin Center and sign in as with the global administrator (**admin@\<your tenant\>.onmicrosoft.com**).

 ## Introduction